 SchoolAdmin servers use the latest in redundant data storage components which allow for multiple equipment failures without loss of data.
 In some cases, entire servers are maintained as back-up to the primary servers.

-SchoolAdmin’s database servers are configured with a master and multiple read-only slaves for redundancy.
-Access to the database is restricted by IP address and passwords with strict complexity requirements.
+SchoolAdmin’s database servers are configured with a primary and multiple read-only secondary servers for redundancy.

 Offsite Data Back-up

-SchoolAdmin creates back-up copies of all customer data every 2 hours with nightly versions stored for 30 days.
-The data is encrypted and stored in a different location than the database server.
+SchoolAdmin creates back-up copies of all customer data every 2 hours with nightly versions stored for a minimum of 30 days.
+The back-up data is encrypted and stored in a different location than the database server.
 Thus, even in the event of total destruction of the SchoolAdmin data center, full back-up copies of all customer data are available.

 SchoolAdmin maintains a disaster recovery plan which outlines the steps required in order to reconstruct the SchoolAdmin system in the event of system failure.